 Nevertheless, allophanate intermediates can further react through transition state ITS2 and lead to the urethane-phenyl isocyanate complex I_PC.
-As can be seen in Figure 37, ITS2 is a tight, four-membered transition state corresponding to a hydrogen shift from one of the allophanate nitrogen to the other.
-Comparing the relative energy of ITS1 and ITS2, ITS1 is found to be a bottleneck of these reaction channels since all thermodynamic parameters are higher for ITS1 than for ITS2 by at least 11.8 kJ·mole-1 as shown in Table 4.
-In contrast to the mechanism in excess propanol, a change in solvent (from PrOH to THF) increased the relative energy, enthalpy, and Gibbs free energy values in the mechanism in excess isocyanate as also seen in dimer (uretdione) which then react with alcohol to give allophanate.
-Allophanate can then decompose to urethane and isocyanate.
-In contrast to this, our proposed mechanism only assumes the formation of the non-covalent dimer, which can react with alcohol through a low-lying, six-membered transition state to form an allophanate intermediate.
-This transition state is structurally similar to the proposed one at alcohol excess condition.
+As can be seen in Figure 38, ITS2 is a tight, four-membered transition state corresponding to a hydrogen shift from one of the allophanate nitrogen to the other.
+Comparing the relative energy of ITS1 and ITS2, ITS1 is found to be a bottleneck of these reaction channels since all thermodynamic parameters are higher for ITS1 than for ITS2 by at least 11.8 kJ·mol-1 as shown in Table 4.
+In contrast to the mechanism in excess propanol, in the excess isocyanate mechanism a change in the solvent (from PrOH to THF) increased the relative energy, enthalpy, and Gibbs free energy values, also seen in Table 4.

-Figure 37: Reactive complex (RC), transition state structure (TS), intermediate (IM) and product complex (PC) structures (obtained at B3LYP/6 31G(2df,p) level of theory from G4MP2 calculation) for the isocyanate excess reaction mechanism of urethane bond ^{Al}formation in solvent 1-PrOH or THF (in parenthesis).
-The relative zero-point corrected prenergies are also presented in kJ·mole-1.
+Figure 38: Reactive complex (RC), transition state structure (TS), intermediate (IM) and product complex (PC) structures (obtained at B3LYP/6 31G(2df,p) level of theory from G4MP2 calculation) for the isocyanate excess reaction mechanism of urethane bond formation in solvent 1-PrOH or THF (in parenthesis).
+The relative zero-point corrected energies are also presented in kJ·mol-1.